Anku5hk/Programmers_guide_to_Python/book.md

 ## 5. Functions, Classes and Objects
 ### Functions
-* A function is used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something (in Python, None is returned by default if *return* statement is not defined).
-Functions are callable objects in Python.
+* A function is a block of code used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something(in Python, None is returned by default if *return* statement is not defined).
+Functions are the callable objects in Python.
 * Functions in python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
 * **Parameters vs arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
 * Functions in python support Packing and Unpacking variables into tuple/dict.
 Explained below.